Odessa Lake, Bear Lake Trailhead, Rocky Mountain National Park, Colorado

 |Start-End Elevation:||9,475' - 10,055' (10,692' max elevation)|

 |Elevation Change:||+580' net elevation gain (+1,912' total roundtrip elevation gain)|

 The trail rises quickly over Bear Lake through young aspen to the Odessa Lake - Mill Creek Basin split (.45 miles : 9,725').
-It climbs steadily to the Flattop Mountain Trail junction (1.0 mile : 9,965'), beyond which grades steepen up a notably rocky path.
+It climbs steadily to the Flattop Mountain Trail junction (1.0 mile : 9,965'), past which grades steepen on a cobbled path.

-Bear left and follow the outlet stream to Odessa Lake (4.15 miles : 10,055').
-Odessa Lake's east shore is cluttered, but those with time can find social trails leading to its secluded and exceptionally attractive west shore.
+Follow signs left across the outlet stream to Odessa Lake (4.15 miles : 10,055').
+Odessa Lake's east shore is cluttered, but those with time can find social trails leading to more open space on the west shore.
 Be mindful of changing weather and remember that you must climb 637' back through treeline on the return hike to Bear Lake.